 I went out last weekend, bought some delicious cod fillets and started recipe testing.
-Well, once I had my recipe down, I had to remake it one for time for pictures.
+Well, once I had my recipe down, I had to remake it one more time for pictures.
 So I needed some more fish.

-To my dismay the cod fillets I had bought previously, were all gone.
-I went up and down the fish aisles, looking at both fresh and frozen selection (in a fairly big supermarket) but there was no cod to be had.
+To my dismay, the cod fillets I had bought previously were all gone.
+I went up and down the fish aisles, looking at both fresh and frozen selection (in a fairly big supermarket), but there was no cod to be had.

 Instead of trying to figure out which other fish might work well for fish tacos, I completely changed plans and picked up a bag of shrimp.
 I knew those would definitely hold up while being breaded and fried (unlike some softer fish that would disintegrate).

-I’ve seen plenty of shrimp taco recipes on Pinterest and in the food blogging world, but not very many with crispy shrimp.
-So here is my attempt at offering something fairly unique.
+I've seen plenty of shrimp taco recipes on Pinterest and in the food blogging world, but not very many with crispy shrimp.
+So here is my attempt at offering something unique.